Seat belts and the law

 Choosing and fitting a child car seat

 All Children under 150 centimetres in height or weighing less than 36 kilograms (79lbs) must use a child restraint system suitable for their height and weight while travelling in a car or goods vehicle (other than a taxi).
 You can get more detailed information on choosing and fitting a child seat on the RSA website.
-The RSA also have a list of participating retailers in their Code of Practice for Child Car Seat retailers (pdf).
+The RSA lists participating retailers in their Code of Practice for Child Car Seat retailers (pdf).

-You must make sure that your child is in the correct car seat for their height or weight.
+You must ensure that your child is in the correct car seat for their height or weight.
 The weight range is indicated on the car seat or booster.
 The RSA has a free, expert check it fit service available for parents.

 When travelling by bus, passengers aged 3 or over must wear seat belts, where they are fitted.